sudoblark/sudoblark.terraform.modularised-demo/README.md

 It's counter may be considered to be [sudoblark.terraform.github](https://github.com/sudoblark/sudoblark.terraform.github) , which is an example mono-repo to manage all aspects of a single SaaS product in one place.

+For now, the repo is intended to be used in workshops/conferences to demonstrate a data-structure driven approach to Terraform - and as such the underlying modules are private, so cannot be initialised by anyone outside of Sudoblark.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>